-Learn about the stages of team development, understand why change is so important for your project, and find out why people are reluctant to change.
-You'll also learn how to overcome resistance to change and empower your project team.
-Finally, discover the purpose of an organization chart and learn why a matrix organization is a common project management organizational structure as you develop a deeper understanding of values and beliefs, the elements of successful delegation, and various theories of motivation and leadership.
+This lesson introduces work group theory.
+You will learn about the stages of team development, understand why change is so important for your project, and find out why people are reluctant to change.
+You will learn how to overcome resistance to change and empower your project team.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

 Completion of Project Management Fundamentals (or equivalent experience).